 Wills vs Trusts – What is the Difference?

 Estate planning is a very important aspect of preparing for the future.
-Terms such as “Wills” and “Trusts” are regularly used when planning an individual’s financial affairs, but they are often confused with one another when they have vastly different meanings.
+Wills and trusts are both important when planning an individual’s financial affairs, but they have different meanings.

-Both Wills and Trusts are legal documents that are used to deal with one’s property.
+Wills and Trusts are legal documents that deal with one’s property.
 A Will is a written document that sets out a person’s wishes about how their assets and liabilities should be taken care of and distributed after death.
 Conversely, a trust is used to transfer property for the benefit of someone called the “beneficiary”.
-Trusts are typically managed by someone called a “trustee”, and the trustee holds legal title to assets for the beneficiary of a trust.
+Trusts are typically managed by someone called a “trustee”, while the trustee holds legal title to assets for the beneficiary of a trust.

 Although an individual can create both a will and a trust when doing estate planning, it is important to understand that there are numerous differences between them.
 Some of these differences include:

 1. The biggest difference is that trust allows someone to transfer their assets to beneficiaries while they are still alive, whereas a will does not transfer assets until that person dies.

 2. Wills must go through probate, which is a legal process that confirms the authority of the person named in a will.

 3. A living trust can appoint a trustee to control the property while you are alive, whereas a will appoints an executor when you die.

 4. Wills are published publicly, while trusts are private.

 5. Trusts allow an individual to give someone gifts gradually, while a will typically give gifts in one large sum.